ciaranmcnulty/ciaranmcnulty.com/2022-05-23-how-i-design-training-part-2.md

 As with checkpoints you're still trying to shape the day and keep some variety of activity on the part of the learners.

 I capture the activities in my table.
-I am still broadly working right-to-left, but I keep the timings on the right and I'll place the learning activities above the checkpoints they relate to, so it's becoming more like an agenda.
+I am still broadly working right-to-left, but I keep the timings on the left and I'll place the learning activities above the checkpoints they relate to, so it's becoming more like an agenda.

 I now might start to think about where breaks and lunch would naturally fit, and check that I'm not putting too much into each day.